'Pretty Intense': Glen Haven Firefighter Mary Thompson Recognized For Saving Teenage Girl During Violent Attack

 FORT COLLINS, Colo.
-(CBS4) — Glen Haven Volunteer Firefighter Mary Thompson received an award Monday for protecting a teenage girl who was attacked and strangled on fire station property last summer.
+(CBS4) – Glen Haven volunteer firefighter Mary Thompson received an award this month for protecting a teenage girl who was attacked and strangled on fire station property last summer.

 Thompson was landscaping at the Glen Haven Area Fire Department’s fire station July 15 in preparation for a pancake breakfast.
 That’s when a white Jeep drove aggressively into the parking lot.
 It stopped abruptly against the curb in front of the fire station — within a foot of hitting Thompson.